The-Fourth-Wall/FW-Education-Website/curriculum.md

     - analysis of Lua source code
 - FW-824 (Computer Systems Design III)
   - description:
-    - Learn how real critical safety and very high performant systems can be created, how to scale development and how to deploy automatically.
+    - Study how real critical safety and very high performant systems can be created, how to scale development and how to deploy automatically.
   - programming:
     - small C examples
   - references: